What is a Small Press, and Should You Publish With One?

 1. They’re more willing to take a chance on unagented authors.

-If you’re looking to get traditionally published, you might assume that your first order of business (after writing a book, of course) is landing a literary agent.
+If you’re looking to get traditionally published, you might assume that your first order of business (after learning how to write a book, of course) is landing a literary agent.
 It’s true that the big publishing houses often won’t even look at your manuscript if it hasn’t passed through an agent’s hands.

 Small presses, however, often consider unsolicited submissions — in many cases through writing contests they run specifically to scout out promising new voices.
 If you go this route, you won’t have to worry about scoring representation just to see your name in print.
 Instead, you can cut out the middleman, study the press’s submission guidelines, and let your manuscript (or proposal) speak for itself.